 How Can Massage Therapy Help?

 Massage therapy works by applying pressure to targeted areas in order to relax tight muscles and increase blood flow to reduce inflammation.
-This type of therapy has been shown to reduce pain associated with trapezius strain as well as improve mobility in those affected areas.
-Additionally, massage therapy encourages relaxation which helps reduce stress levels and tension built up in the trapezius muscle group.
+Massage has been shown to reduce pain associated with trapezius strain as well as improve mobility in those affected areas.
+Additionally, massage encourages relaxation which helps reduce stress levels and tension built up in the trapezius muscle group.